 - 3 cups frozen cauliflower rice

 - In a large pot or dutch oven, heat 1 tbsp olive oil over medium high heat.
+Add your meat and break up with wooden spoon.
 Once cooked, drain the meat.

 - In the same pan (without the meat), heat remaining olive oil over medium high heat.
 Add onion and peppers and cook until soft, about 5 minutes.